-The investment return of corporate bonds reflects interest earned on the security and changes in the market value of a corporate bond may be affected by changes in the market rate of interest, the credit rating of the corporation, the corporation's performance and perceptions of the corporation in the marketplace.
+The investment return of corporate bonds reflects interest earned on the security and changes in the market value of the security.
+The market value of a corporate bond may be affected by changes in the market rate of interest, the credit rating of the corporation, the corporation's performance and perceptions of the corporation in the marketplace.
 There is a risk that the issuers of the securities may not be able to meet their obligations on interest or principal payments at the time called for by an instrument.